-For Special Appointment, Non-Tenured Fa the faculty member: aculty Renewal and Professional Assessme ents Only: Overall rating of
+For Special Appointment, Non-Tenured Fa the faculty member: · - nts Only: Overall rating of

 Satisfactory Marginal Unsatisfactory

 For Non-Tenured Faculty Only: Is Renewal Recommended?
 YES NO

-For Tenure Candidates Only: Is Tenure Rec ommended?
+For Tenure Candidates Only: Is Tenure Reco ommended?
 YES NO

-For Promotion Candidates Only: Is Promot
+For Promotion Candidates Only: Is Promotic on Recommended?

 LFEC Members Signatures:

 Printed Name Signature Date

 Printed Name Signature Date

 Printed Name Signature Date

-I, the subject of this evaluation, am signing to indicate that I have received a copy of the Library Faculty Evaluation Committee's written evaluation and recommendation.
-I understand that I may submit additional comments to the Library Director in accordance with the following schedule: 1st year appointees: Within three (3) calendar days of the LFEC due date.
-2nd year appointees, tenure, promotion and professional assessment candidates: Within one (1) calendar week of the LFEC due date.
+I, the subject of this evaluation, am signing Evaluation Committee's written evaluation comments to the Library Director in accordance to the Libr nand recommendation.
+I understand that a redance with the following schedule: Imay submitadditional

 Printed Name Signature Date

 Distribution Instructions

-The LFEC shall make two (2) copies of their written evaluation and this form after it is sign ned by all parties.
+The LFEC shall make two (2) copies of their v vritten evaluation and this form after it is sign ed by all parties.

-1. The original of this form along with the member's personnel file. ne written evaluation must go to Human Reso ources to be placed in the
+e written evaluation must go to Human Reso

-2. A copy shall be provided to the affect
+2. A copy shall be provided to the affecte •

-3. A copy shall go to the Library Directo r accompanied by the materials supplied to the ne LFEC by the candidate.
+3. A copy shall go to the Library Director accompanied by the materials supplied to th e LFEC by the candidate.